goboru/cell-drawings/README.md

 - Epithelial cells
 - Myofibroblast

-Most images include **multiple versions of the same cell type**—with slight variations in shape, style, or detail.
+Most images include **multiple versions of the same cell type**—with slight variations in shape.
 You are encouraged to crop or separate them as needed to fit your specific use case.

 ## 🔖 License